Friday, August 08, 2025

 This is why people shouldn't ask friends to pet-sit.
 It's not just about cute floofs.
 When friends ask me, it's never about the floofs that will influence my decision.
 I'm not flattered that you think I can handle your dog.
 I know very well that you're viewing me as a useful tool.
 You know very well how superficial our relationship is; you just want someone to care for your dog.
 I will consider my friendship with you, and I consider why you're asking me this, and I think about your living habits and hygiene.
 I will consider what you expect versus what I'm willing to do and why you would even expect me to do this.

 It's an enormous responsibility.
 On top of my work day, and daily obligations.
 If your dog comes over to me, he's invading my space and I have to shift my schedule around his needs too, and if he doesn't get along with Choya, that's a firm NO. Not many dogs meet my house etiquette requirements.
 If I go over to walk your dog, you do realize that it's a seismic schedule shift that I am most reluctant to accommodate?
 Especially if you don't live near me at all.
-I have to wake up at 4.30am or 5am, walk my own dogs and then drive 20 minutes over to you, walk yours and feed, then get to work.
-And I repeat this at night, delaying my own bedtime, quiet-hour, and even having to decline evening social invitations to dinner and such.
+Do you realize that I have to wake up at 4.30am or 5am, walk my own dogs and then drive 20 minutes over to you, walk yours and feed, then get to work.
+And I repeat this at night, delaying my own bedtime, quiet-hour, and even having to decline evening social invitations to dinner and even having to skip gigs and shows that I have booked.

 WHY DO PEOPLE THINK IT'S OKAY TO IMPOSE ON FRIENDS LIKE THIS?
 DO THEY EVEN KNOW WHAT IT TAKES?

-When my schedule differs largely from yours, please never think that I can do this for you.
 I'm not unemployed and so damn free till I'm happy that you're offering something for me to do and not even paying me.
 I can do it for a day or two for friends, and never more than that.
+I will take Ryo because he's a Shiba-ken and his pawrents and us have a firm friendship.
 I will never do this for anyone that I don't have a solid friendship with.
-And that means that this is a very narrow circle.
+And this is a very narrow circle.

 Maya and Ivy.

 I had a think about our neighbors' not-too-difficult request, and I was okay with it.
 They live in the estate, it's not much effort to do it since I didn't have a prior engagement.
 At the end of the day, we're neighbors, not friends.
 We have a cordial relationship based on civility; we do not have a friendship.
-I have Ryo and Choya too, so their needs were priority.
+I have Ryo this week, so Ryo and Choya's needs are priority.
 But doing a quick walk and feed for Maya and Ivy wouldn't be a big issue.
 Luckily these girls listen to me and are not difficult to walk since they know how I handle their leashes, and they do respond well to me.

 What I didn't bargain for, was the unintentional 5km run this evening.
 Hahahahaha.
 I jogged Maya and Ivy for 3km around the estate.
 Then later in the night before (our human) dinner, we took the Ryo and Choya out and it was not that warm, so we ended up jogging 2km.
 Okaaaay, I got all my cardio in.